David Gurzick, Ph.D.

 - Principles of Management (undergraduate)

-David Gurzick, Ph.D., Assistant Professor of Management, teaches courses in the management of information systems, analytical methods, and socially responsible management.
-Prior to teaching, Professor Gurzick served in various industry capacities, most recently
+David Gurzick, Ph.D., assistant professor of management, teaches courses in the management of information systems, analytical methods and socially responsible management.
+Before teaching, Gurzick served in various industry capacities, most recently

 as the director of research at Sonum Technologies, a software development company specializing in the area of natural language processing.
 He has a B.S. in computer science from Frostburg State University, an M.S. in computer science from Hood College, and